 FRIDAY HARBOUR MARINA WALL

-This 53-acre or four-kilometer marina needed a gravity wall that could endure our harsh winter climates while also being submerged in water and that’s why they turned to Redi-Rock.
-The Sarjeant Company was responsible for producing and delivering over 38,000 Redi-Rock blocks that made up the marina walls.
-There were 12 different styles of blocks required to complete this project, this included a new style of block that was created specifically to accommodate for Friday Harbour’s needs.
+This 53-acre marina needed a gravity wall that could endure our harsh winter climates while also being submerged in water.
+The Sarjeant Company was responsible for producing and delivering all 34,553 Redi-Rock blocks that made up the marina walls.
+There were 12 different styles of Redi-Rock blocks required to complete this project, this included a new style of block that was created specifically to accommodate for Friday Harbour’s needs.

-In order to complete what some might call an impossible deadline, two Redi-Rock crews were hired and running each at one shift a day, rotating shifts every other Saturday.
-With over 75 forms in production and each crew performing two flips a day, we were producing approximately 300 blocks daily, totaling around 200 cubic metres of concrete poured.
+In order to complete what some might call an impossible deadline, two Redi-Rock crews were hired and running each at one shift a day, rotating shifts every other Saturday worked for a year and a half to complete the project.
+With 75 Redi-Rock forms in production and each crew performing two flips a day, there were 300 Redi-Rock Blocks produced daily, totaling around 200 cubic metres of concrete poured.

-This is currently the largest Redi-Rock project ever completed; it took three install crews 1.5 years to successfully complete.
+This is currently the largest Redi-Rock project ever completed to date.